EleutherAI/lm-evaluation-harness/lm_eval/tasks/bluebench/README.md

 https://www.unitxt.ai/en/1.11.0/catalog/catalog.cards.mmlu_pro.__dir__.html

 ##### Task description

+MMLU-Pro dataset is a more robust and challenging massive multi-task understanding dataset tailored to more rigorously benchmark large language models’ capabilities.
+This dataset contains 12K complex questions across various disciplines.

 MMLU-Pro, an enhanced dataset designed to extend the mostly knowledge-driven MMLU benchmark by integrating more challenging, reasoning-focused questions and expanding the choice set from four to ten options.
 Additionally, MMLU-Pro eliminates the trivial and noisy questions in MMLU.